Chamberlain University

 Chamberlain University is a private for-profit healthcare and nursing school with locations across the United States and online programs.
 It offers bachelor's, master's, and doctoral degree programs in nursing and a public health master's degree.
-It is a subsidiary of Adtalem Global Education, formerly DeVry Education Group.
+It is a subsidiary of Covista, formerly DeVry Education Group.
 The university is regionally accredited by the Higher Learning Commission.

 History

-The roots of Chamberlain University are with its predecessor, Deaconess School of Nursing; its related organization, Deaconess Central Hospital; and the Deaconess tradition of service.
+The roots of Chamberlain University are with its predecessor, Deaconess School of Nursing and its related organization, Deaconess Central Hospital.

 The Deaconess tradition began in 19th-century Europe when Theodor Fliedner of Kaiserswerth, Germany, established the first Deaconess Home and Hospital in 1836.
 The word deaconess means “one who is devoted to service”, being the feminine gender of the word deacon.
-The Deaconess Foundation exists today as a nonprofit organization dedicated to helping children in the St. Louis metropolitan area.
+The modern Deaconess Foundation is a nonprofit organization dedicated to helping children in the St. Louis metropolitan area.

-Deaconess Central Hospital was first established in St. Louis in 1889 by the Evangelical Deaconess Society of St. Louis, which was part of the Evangelical Synod that later merged with other Protestant denominations to form the United Church of Christ.
+Deaconess Central Hospital was established in St. Louis in 1889 by the Evangelical Deaconess Society of St. Louis, which was part of the Evangelical Synod that later merged with other Protestant denominations to form the United Church of Christ.
 The hospital was first at 2119 Eugenia Street, then moved to 4117 West Belle Place in 1893, and finally ended at 6150 Oakland Avenue in 1930.

 The hospital, by then named Forest Park Hospital, was sold to Tenet Healthcare Corp. of Dallas in 1997.
 In 2004, Forest Park Hospital was purchased by Argilla Healthcare Inc., which merged with Doctors Community Healthcare Corp. of Scottsdale, Arizona, becoming Envision Hospital Corp.
 It was acquired by Success Healthcare LLC in 2008.
 Its emergency room was closed in 2011 following many difficult years that included the laying off of the majority of their employees.
 In 2012, its property was purchased by the nearby St. Louis Zoo as part of a 20-year expansion project.